atsushieno/ktmidi/README.md

 ## Platform Access API

-For platform MIDI access API, we cover Android MIDI API (in Kotlin), javax.sound.midi API (with limited feature set) and ALSA Sequencer.
+For platform MIDI access API, we cover the following APIs:

+- `AndroidMidiAccess`: Android MIDI API (in Kotlin)
+- `AlsaMidiAccess`: ALSA sequencer
+- `RtMidiAccess`: RtMidi (which covers Windows, Mac, Linux, and iOS, but iOS is in general excluded in JVM solution)
+- `JvmMidiAccess`: javax.sound.midi API (with limited feature set).

-For dependency resolution reason, ALSA implementation is split from `ktmidi-jvm` and formed as `ktmidi-jvm-desktop`.
+For dependency resolution reason, ALSA implementation and RtMidi implementation are split from `ktmidi-jvm` and formed as `ktmidi-jvm-desktop`.

-ktmidi builds for Kotlin/JVM, Kotlin/JS and Kotlin/Native (though I only develop with Kotlin/JVM so far).
+ktmidi builds for Kotlin/JVM, Kotlin/JS and Kotlin/Native (though I only develop with Kotlin/JVM and Kotlin/JS so far).

 The entire API is still subject to change, and it had been actually radically changing when development was most active.

 ## MIDI 2.0 support

-ktmidi supports MIDI 2.0 in our own manner i.e. it presumes MIDI 2.0 protocol is established elsewhere without resorting to MIDI-CI protocol (so far).
+ktmidi supports MIDI 2.0.
+It can be either in our own manner (i.e. it presumes MIDI 2.0 protocol is already established elsewhere), or partially using MIDI-CI protocol.
+It is up to apps... for example, [atsushieno/kmmk](https://github.com/atsushieno/kmmk) sends MICI-CI "Set New Protocol" message to the output devices, which kind of declares that it will be sending MIDI 2.0 UMPs (but without "Test New Protocol", as it requires bidirectional messaging that kmmk does not implement).
 If you want to follow MIDI-CI system exclusive messages, establish pair of MIDI input and output and handle message exchanges manually.

 ktmidi assumes there are various other use-cases without those message exchanges e.g. use of UMPs in MIDI 2.0-only messaging in apps or audio plugins.